-The Troilus Project is a past-producing mine in respect of which a new mineral resource estimate was outlined in 2016.
-As discussed under "General Development of the Business", the Corporation acquired a 100% interest in the Troilus Project upon the exercise of an option in 2018 subsequent to the RTO.
+The Troilus Project is a past-producing mine in respect of which a new mineral resource estimate was outlined in 2018.
+As discussed under "General Development of the Business", the Corporation acquired a 100% interest in the Troilus Project upon the exercise of an option in 2018 subsequent to the RTO and the acquisition of the Troilus North Project from Emgold in December 2018.

-The following disclosure with respect to the Troilus Mine has been derived from a technical report on the Troilus Mine entitled "Technical Report on the Troilus Gold-Copper Mine Mineral Resource Estimate, Quebec, Canada", dated November 20, 2017 prepared by

-Mr. Luke Evans, M.Sc., P.Eng, and Tudorel Ciuculescu, M.Sc., P.Geo (the "Technical Report").
+The following disclosure with respect to the Troilus Mine has been derived from a technical report on the Troilus Mine entitled "Technical Report on the Troilus Gold-Copper Mine Mineral Resource Estimate, Quebec, Canada", dated January 1, 2019 (with an effective date of November 19, 2018) prepared by Mr. Luke Evans, M.Sc., P.Eng, (the "Technical Report").